abbottwhitley/autonomous_vehicle_design/Module_1/README.md

 >- Arduino State Information
 >- Transmission of control commands from computer to Arduino
 >
+> Lesson 1 illustrated how Arduino's Serial.println function transmits data as ASCII characters.
+The python receiving program utilizes pySerial's readuntil function to recognize when the entire data message has been received.
+>
+> Lesson 2 illustrated how to transmit single and multiple byte integers from Arduino to a python program.
+The python examples demonstrate how the data is natively received and then converted to the correct integer data value.
+>
 > Both lesson 1 and lesson 2 are simple forms of serial communication.
 The python serial port connection was configured with no read timeout, meaning that all read functions will block (not return) until data is read.
 Often, this is not practical, as more complex programs cannot sit and wait forever for a function to return.
 Timeout values are determined, based on hardware and software requirements.
 When a read or write function may return due to a timeout, the program must then track how much data has sent and received.
 When multiple bytes are involved, we must design our messages so that an application may recognize the start and end of a message.
 >